openmrs/openmrs-esm-core/docs/advanced/translations.md

 # How translation works

 There are three places in frontend code that relate to translation/i18n.
-They are
+They are:

 - The app shell, in [locale.ts](https://github.com/openmrs/openmrs-esm-core/blob/master/packages/shell/esm-app-shell/src/locale.ts).
   This sets up i18next and react-i18next.